Jeffleecy/GenomicDataProcessing/README.md

 ## Scripts
 #### KGGseq.txt
+   - Input: a VCF or PED file
+   - Function: filter the variants in the input file according to parameters such as allele frequency, located genes, or VQSR tranches
-   - Input - a VCF or PED file of interest
+   - Output: a VCF file with variants of interest

 #### KGGseq_Submit.sh
+   - Function: initiate the KGGseq software and perform genomic data processing according to the parameters in "KGGseq.txt"

 #### PLINK_VCF_bfiles.sh
+ - Input: a VCF file
+ - Function:
+   - converting vcf files into bfiles
+   - filtering the variants in bfiles according to parameters such as maximum allele count, allele frequency,  or located chromosomes
+ - Output: .bed/.bim/.fam files (bfiles)

 #### PICARD_BedToInterval.sh

 #### bcftools_splitVCF.sh